 The kinds of personal information we may collect about you include your name, date of birth, address, account details, occupation and any other information we may need to identify you.

 If you are applying for finance, we may also ask for the number and ages of your dependants and cohabitants, the length of time you have lived at your current address, your employment details and proof of earnings and expenses.
 If you apply for any insurance product through us, we may also collect information about your health, but only with your consent.

 We collect personal information for the purposes of assessing your application for finance and managing that finance.
 We may also collect your personal information for the purposes of direct marketing and managing our relationship with you.
 From time to time we may offer you other products and services.

 How do we collect your personal information?

 Where reasonable and practical, we will collect your personal information directly from you.
-We may also collect your personal information from credit reporting bodies, finance brokers and other people such as accountants and lawyers.
+We may also collect your personal information from credit reporting bodies, social media, finance brokers and other people such as accountants and lawyers.

 Do we disclose your personal information?

 We may disclose your personal information:

 - to prospective funders or other intermediaries in relation to your finance requirements;